Ad

 Enter Age: 15

-User is not eligible for vote
+User is not eligible to vote

 if (condition 1)